 Daniele Gerard joined Children’s Rights in 2016.
 She received a B.A. from Johns Hopkins University and a J.D. from Columbia University School of Law, where she was Notes Editor on the Journal of Environmental Law, and received awards for exceptional interest and proficiency in advocacy and clinical offerings, and best brief in first year moot court.
 A former litigation associate at Cravath, Swaine & Moore and Staff Attorney at North Carolina Prisoner Legal Services, she was also a member of the development staff at Food & Water Watch for three years.

 Since joining Children’s Rights, Daniele has been responsible for organizing a team preparing for trial, taken and defended depositions, drafted expert reports, monitored cases, run two advocacy projects, coordinated panels on mental health and child welfare, and established the Interfaith Coalition for Children’s Rights.
-Outside her work with CR, she currently serves as an officer of Three Parks Independent Democrats, and as a board member of the Voter Assistance Advisory Committee of the New York City Campaign Finance Board.
+Outside her work with CR, Daniele currently serves as an officer of Three Parks Independent Democrats, and on the boards of Food & Water Action and the Voter Assistance Advisory Committee of the New York City Campaign Finance Board.

 Meredith Giovanelli is a Policy Analyst for the Advocacy & Policy Department at Children’s Rights.
 Prior to joining Children’s Rights in 2021, they were a research assistant at GMHC, studying the implementation of behavioral health models to improve HIV health outcomes.
 Meredith’s previous experience also includes working in constituency services for the House of Representatives, specializing in Medicare, Medicaid, and Social Security casework.